JULIELab/GGPOnc/README.md

-GGPOnc - A Corpus of German Medical Text with Rich Metadata Based on Clinical Practice Guidelines
+GGPONC - A Corpus of German Medical Text with Rich Metadata Based on Clinical Practice Guidelines
 =================================================================================================

 This repository contains all the code handling the preprint **TBA**